EvilMjolnir/Math-Matik/documents/README.md

 - **Loot**:
     - Choose a card based on Rarity (Common to Mythic).
     - Solve a division problem to open the chest.
-    - **AI Integration**: Upon success, the Google Gemini API generates a unique fantasy item description based on the rarity.
+    - **Rewards**: Receive a unique fantasy item with a description and rarity from the game's loot table.

 ### 4. Mouvement (Movement)
 Focuses on **Addition and Subtraction**.